-In answer to the first research question, significant correlations between the literacy instruction components and teachers' sense of self-efficacy regarding teaching reading were examined.
+In response to the first research question, significant correlations between the literacy instruction components and teachers’ sense of self-efficacy regarding teaching reading were examined.
 Pearson’s confirmatory factor analysis was used to cluster the questions in each topic.
 These results were analyzed according to the year of EFL instruction.
-Significant correlations were found between self-efficacy and the following components: phonemic awareness in the third year of EFL instruction (r = .24; p < .01), phonics in the third year of EFL instruction (r = .22; p < .05), reading fluency in the fourth year of EFL instruction (r = .19; p < .05), vocabulary in the third year of EFL instruction (r = .23; p < .05) and in the fifth year of EFL instruction (r = .22; p < .05), reading comprehension in the fifth year of EFL instruction (r = .33; p < .01) and writing and spelling in the fourth year of EFL instruction (r = .26; p < .01).
+Significant correlations were found between self-efficacy and the following components: phonemic awareness in the third year of EFL instruction (r = .24; p < .01), phonics in the third year of EFL instruction (r = .22; p < .05), reading fluency in the fourth year of EFL instruction (r = .19; p < .05), vocabulary in the third (r = .23; p < .05) and fifth years of EFL instruction (r = .22; p < .05), reading comprehension in the fifth year of EFL instruction (r = .33; p < .01), and writing and spelling in the fourth year of EFL instruction (r = .26; p < .01).

-Novice and Experienced EFL Teachers and their Instructional Approach
+Novice and Experienced EFL Teachers and their Instructional Approaches

-The second question examined the connection between novice (one to five years) and experienced (six years and over) EFL teachers and their choices of EFL literacy instruction components.
-Significant correlations were found between the number of years of teaching experience and how often they teach grammar in the fourth year of EFL instruction as well as how often they include listening activities in their lessons in the fifth year of instruction (see table 1).
+The second question examined the relationship between novice (one to five years) and experienced (six years and over) EFL teachers and their selection of EFL literacy instruction components.
+Significant correlations were found between the number of years of teaching experience and how often grammar was included in the fourth year of EFL instruction as well as how often listening activities were included in their lessons in the fifth year of instruction (see Table 1).
 No significant correlations were found between teaching experience and any of the other EFL literacy components.

 Table 1.

-Years of teaching experience and choices of literacy instruction components.
+Years of teaching experience and selection of literacy instruction components.
 Means and standard deviations (in parentheses)